Useful Computer Numeral Guide

 • maximum number of allocation blocks in FAT32/NTFS and HFS+ file systems

-• maximum adressable amount of memory for older IA32 and PPC CPUs
+• maximum adressable number of memory bytes for older IA32/x86 and PowerPC CPUs

 • maximum number of unique IPv4 IP addresses